+ABOUT an ORDINARY CHRISTIAN WOMAN

 Many wonder about the ministry name and often express some confusion as to why I would name the ministry or myself as "ordinary."

-After decades in ministry, around those with numerous degrees and titles, I always felt a bit inferior- but at the same time I witnessed that having titles and degrees didn't insure one's maturity or ability.
+After decades in ministry, around those with numerous degrees and titles, I always felt a bit inferior- but at the same time I witnessed that having titles and degrees didn't insure one's maturity or ability either.

 Moses said to the Lord, “Pardon your servant, Lord.
 I have never been eloquent, neither in the past nor since you have spoken to your servant.
 I am slow of speech and tongue.